Roof Installation Guide

 Remove Dirt and Debris

-You should inspect your roof periodically for things such as leaves and sticks.
+You should inspect your roof periodically for leaves and sticks.
 These can hold moisture and can cause damage to your roof.
-If you notice are debris on your roof, you should aim to remove the culprits with a broom as soon as possible.

 Keep an Eye on Nearby Trees

 Nearby trees can become an issue for your roof when the branches grow and hang over your roof.
-Branches could cause damage to your roof, especially in bad weather where leaves and branches are likely to drop onto your roof.
+Branches could cause damage to your roof, especially in bad weather, where leaves and branches are likely to drop onto your roof.

 Some trees could also act as a bridge between the tree and your roof, allowing animals to walk onto your roof and potentially cause damage.
 With this in mind, you should try to keep on top of trimming back all overhanging trees around your roof.